westdt/chess/README.md

 - Rust : This project demonstrates my ability to code idiomatic Rust using key Rust features such as borrowing, match statements, and immutability, as well as just a general understanding of Rust's syntax.

-- Frontend: This project demonstrates my ability to write a simple frontend and have it send requests to the backend and then respond to those requests.
+- Frontend: This project demonstrates my ability to write a frontend in React, implementing events, state, etc.

 #### Having fun!
 - I do enjoy coding and learning all of these languages and how to implement them to create a functional chess game has been fun for me.